-After examining the documents provided by the party for the review, the authorised officer of the AEC identified two issues relating to compliance with disclosure obligations under s 314AB of the Electoral Act.
-The issues are discussed in detail below.
+After examining the documents provided by the party for the review, the authorised officer of the AEC identified two issues relating to compliance with disclosure obligations under sections 314AB and 314AE of the Electoral Act.
+These issues are discussed in detail below.